The break/fix model no longer helps SMBs achieve strategic goals. See the differences between managed IT vs. the break/fix approach here.

 Blog Post

-The frequency at which new technologies emerge continues to disrupt the break/fix operating model, as more organizations opt to partner with a managed services provider (MSP) instead.
+The frequency at which new technologies emerge continues to disrupt the break/fix operating model, as more organizations opt to partner with a managed services provider (MSP) that operates with an ongoing services model.

 This is apparent in the market growth experienced by MSPs (managed service providers).
-The global MSP market size reached $261 billion in 2022 and is expected by some researches to surpass $427 billion by 2028.
+The global MSP market size is expected by some researches to surpass $830 billion by 2032.

-With a limited in-house IT department, many SMBs simply don’t have or don’t want to spend the resources to keep up with new technologies while maintaining and upgrading their on-premise networks and systems.
+Many businesses simply don’t have or don’t want to spend the resources to keep up with new technologies while maintaining and upgrading their on-premise networks and systems.
+By instead establishing a strategic partnership with a managed IT services provider, organizations have this burden taken off their shoulders and can focus on the core of the business.

-Break/Fix vs. Managed Services: What are the Differences?
+Break/Fix vs. Managed Ongoing Services: What are the Differences?

 Break/fix is a primarily reactive approach to maintaining IT infrastructure.